Greg-R/qsd2/README.md

-# QSD2 Version 1.1
+# QSD2EZ Low Connector Version 1.0

-This is the PCB for the QSD2 receiver module for the T41 "Software Defined Transceiver".
+This is the PCB for the QSD2EZ receiver module for the T41 "Software Defined Transceiver".
 The PCB was designed using the open-source design tool Kicad 8.

+QSD2EZ changes the TSOP packaged parts to SOIC for easier soldering.

+This is the "Low Connector" version with the 16-pin connector in a lower position on the PCB.

-The QSD2 evolved from the original T41 V010 design which remains the most recently published receiver module for the T41 Software Defined Transceiver.
+The QSD2EZ evolved from the original T41 V010 design which remains the most recently published receiver module for the T41 Software Defined Transceiver.

-The goals of the QSD2 are to improve receiver performance, and in particular, the performance in the 10 meter amateur radio band.
+The goals of the QSD2EZ are to improve receiver performance, and in particular, the performance in the 10 meter amateur radio band.
 Please note that the designer of this project does not own a laboratory full of expensive test equipment.
 Much of the verification of the receiver performance has been done "on the air".
 There are no guarantees or other warranties of the